ColtonTO/HoriseonRefactor/README.md

-#HoriseonRefactor
+# HoriseonRefactor

-##Hello, thanks for checking out the README! below you will find details of this project.
+## Hello, thanks for checking out this repository!
+Below you will find details of this project.

 -My motivation for this project was simply to refactor the website from Horiseon Social Solution Services, Inc.